 Can I smoke inside Shimla Airport (SLV)?

-No. Shimla (Jubbarhatti) is a very small domestic hill airport with no indoor smoking room.
-Step outside the terminal building to smoke before you clear security.
+No — Shimla (Jubbarhatti) is a very small domestic hill airport with no indoor smoking room, so step outside the terminal building to smoke before you clear security.

-Is there a smoking area after security at Shimla Airport (SLV)?
+Is there a smoking zone after security at Shimla Airport (SLV)?

-No. The departure hall is tiny (it handles only about 40 departing passengers), so there is no airside smoking area.
+No. The departure hall is tiny (it handles only about 40 departing passengers), so there is no airside smoking zone.
 Smoke outside the terminal before security.

 Where can I smoke at Shimla Airport?

-Smoke in the open air outside the terminal, away from doorways and other people.
-Under Indian law smoking is banned inside enclosed public areas, with a fine of about 200 rupees for smoking in non-designated spots.
+Smoke in the open air outside the terminal, on the forecourt or towards the car park, away from doorways and other people.
+Under India’s COTPA law smoking is banned inside enclosed public areas, so the outdoor kerbside is the only option.

 Can I vape at Shimla Airport (SLV)?